benvon/utility-docker-image/README.md

 # utility-docker-image
-Docker image with a bunch of useful tools installed based on Ubuntu Jammy.
+Docker image with a bunch of useful tools installed based on Ubuntu Noble.
 This image is intended to be used as a base for kubernetes automation or "service-pod" type use-cases where it may be useful for troubleshooting and diagnostics.

 ## Ubuntu maintained packages